Trần Kim Phượng

-Trần Kim Phượng (5 November 1926 – 1 April 2004) was the last ambassador of the Republic of Vietnam to the United States.
+Trần Kim Phượng (5 November 1926 – 1 April 2004) was the last ambassador of the Republic of Vietnam to the United States, serving from 1972 to the Fall of Saigon.

+Biography

+Early years

 Trần Kim Phượng was born on 5 November 1926 in Hanoi, French Indochina.

+Studies

+He studied agricultural science at the University of Paris and international relations in Sciences Po.

+Diplomatic career

+In 1955, he served at the Ministry of Foreign Affairs as Deputy Director for Economic and Financial Affairs and from 1957 to 1959 he was First Secretary at the Washington Embassy and Special Representative to the International Cooperation Administration.

-He previously served as South Vietnamese Ambassador to Malaysia from 1964 to 1967, and Australia from 1967 to 1970.
+He served as Chargé d'affaires to Malaysia from 1959 to 1964 and Ambassador to Malaysia from 1964 to 1967.

+He was Ambassador to Australia from 1967 to 1970, concurrently to New Zealand.